 MolE Ph.D. elective courses are split into "Outside of Focus Area Elective" (3), "Research Facet Electives" (9) and "Free Electives" (6).
 Each course can only count towards one category.
 At least one course in each research facet is required.
-An approved and regularly updated list is provided to the students for focus area and research facet electives.
-The list of elective courses is set by GSIC.
+An approved and regularly updated list of pre-evaluated courses are available to students for focus area and research facet electives.
+The list is maintained by the Graduate Program Advisor.